phantombuster/legacy-docs/nick.rst

     A CSS3 or XPath expression that describe the path to DOM elements.

 ``callback (Function(String err))``
-    Function called when finish.
-When there is no error, ``err`` is null and object is a valid object (which may be empty but never null).
+    Function called when finished.
+When there is no error, ``err`` is *null* and object is a valid object (which may be empty but never null).

 Example: